Married During the Holidays? Couple Therapist shares how to Survive the Demands of Family Gatherings

-This may not help much if you live in Southern California or Florida, but you don’t live there.
-You live in Tualatin, or Lake Oswego, or Tigard.
-You live in Oregon.
-And it is currently 43 degrees outside as I write this.
-And it rains a lot here in the Portland Metro.
-So, this tip will be helpful if you want to keep the visit to twenty minutes or less.
+This may not help much if you live in Southern California or Florida or Tualatin, Lake Oswego, or Tigard.
+But, if you live in Oregon or somewhere comparable (where it's 43 degrees outside as I write this and it rains a lot here in the Portland Metro), you can use this tip to keep the visit down to twenty minutes or less.

 Being that it is 2020 and Covid-19 is still with us, you can make a deal with your family that you’ll come and talk to them outside.
 Even as you’re reading this, you’re thinking about how awful that would be.
 Here’s the thing…your family will think the same thing.
 This means that your visit will be a short one.

 Tip #6 — Do What is Best for Your Marriage:

 I mean, you could go ahead and try to please everyone around you.
 After all, it’s the holidays.
 Right?